Tian-Bai/OptCS/README.md

 # OptCS

-This repository contains the code to reproduce the results in the paper "Optimized Conformal Selection: Powerful Selective Inference After Conformity Score Optimization".
+This repository contains the code to reproduce the results in the paper [Optimized Conformal Selection: Powerful Selective Inference After Conformity Score Optimization](https://arxiv.org/abs/2411.17983).

 ## Folders